FOGO stands for food organics garden organics. This is the lime-green lid bin for placing food scraps and garden organics and is emptied weekly.

 Why did the City implement FOGO?

-Around 55% of rubbish in our green topped bins was organic – food and garden waste.
 A FOGO bin system has major impact on diverting our rubbish from landfill and a great leap towards our target of zero waste to landfill by 2028.
+The FOGO system aligns with the state government's best practice and supports the circular economy.

 In 2020, the City submitted an application to participate in the Better Bins Plus: Go FOGO program.
 We were successful in receiving grant funding from the Waste Avoidance and Resource Recovery Account towards our FOGO roll-out.